info340b-au23/INFO-340-Pokemon/README.md

 1. Users can actively search and filter Pokémon based on criteria like type, abilities, and more, utilizing interactive forms for a user-driven exploration.
 This feature is at our main page.

-2. After logging in, users can add captured Pokémon to their collection through a comprehensive form, enabling them to curate and manage their Pokémon collection interactively.
+2. Users can add and delete captured Pokémon to their collection through a comprehensive form, enabling them to curate and manage their Pokémon collection interactively.

 3. The app includes a creative cooking simulator, where users can experiment with virtual dishes by selecting ingredients from their collection, providing an engaging and imaginative way to interact with Snorlax and other Pokémon.